 Access to all of this information is wonderful, and I believe it helps me sharpen my skills as a financial planner.
 Yet, the cornerstone of financial planning is not the advisor, it’s the client.
 One of the most important parts of my job is helping clients get clear about what they really want.

 We are all different.
 We have unique views when it comes to money, so why would we settle for generic financial advice?
-Spend some time thinking about what is truly important to you.
+During this halftime 2021, spend some time thinking about what is truly important to you.
 What do you really want your money to do for you and your family?